California revenue is growing. So why the talk of deficits?

 Brown's administration says California's three biggest income sources — personal income taxes, sales taxes and corporate taxes — are all coming in below projections.

-That's because recent growth in wages has been dominated by workers at the lower end of the wage spectrum who pay less in taxes, according to the Department of Finance.
-Many new jobs are going to people new to the workforce or re-entering it, who tend to make lower wages, and minimum wage increases are raising labor costs.
+That's because recent growth in wages has been dominated by workers at the lower end of the wage spectrum who pay lower tax rates, including people getting a boost to comply with a new minimum wage, according to the Department of Finance.

 And sales taxes are depressed by high costs for housing and health care — expenses that don't incur sales tax but eat up consumers' disposable income and crowd out other spending.